ga-wdi-lessons/rails-deployment/common-errors.md

 **Note** that dotfiles (files beginning with `.`) aren't moved with this command.
 You'll need to move those individually.

-When you `git add`, there may be a TON of changes.
+When you `git add`, there may be a TON of changes reflected by `git status`.
 This is because Git thinks you deleted a bunch of files, and then created a bunch of files.
 One way to mitigate this is to use the `git mv` command instead of just the `mv` command.

 **If `git mv` doesn't work, however, just try `mv`.**

 Once you've added and committed, if you push back up to `heroku master`, all should be well.

-#### To avoid getting into this situation
+### Avoiding

 Whenever you type `rails new myapp -d postgresql`, it creates a new folder called `myapp` *inside* your current folder.
 This results in the situation above.